webpack/webpack.js.org/src/content/configuration/optimization.md

 };
 ```

-W> `optimization.removeAvailableModules` reduces the performance of webpack, and will be disabled in `production` mode by default in next major release.
+W> `optimization.removeAvailableModules` reduces the performance of webpack, and will be turned off in `production` mode by default in next major release.
 Disable it in `production` mode if you want extra build performance.

 ## `optimization.removeEmptyChunks`